 As you may guess, it was soon 7 pm and my salmon was still untouched on a plate.
 Worried about food poisoning, I realized quickly that it must be thrown out.

-The amount of time salmon lasts depends on many different factors, including if it’s raw or cooked.
-It also depends on the temperature fluctuation that the meat is subjected to includes if it’s left at room temperature, frozen, or refrigerated.
+The amount of time salmon lasts depends on the temperature fluctuation that the meat is subjected to includes if it’s left at room temperature, frozen, or refrigerated.

 - How Long Can Cooked Salmon Sit Out?